HarshilMaks/lexuschatbot/README.md

 # lexuschatbot
-A Rag Agent chatbot made using Langchain similar to Chatgpt but faster and more accuracte
+A Rag Agent chatbot made using LangChain similar to ChatGPT but faster and more accurate